BuzzRage/TABL/README.md

 * Make the tonic change the color (e.g. A = 440 Hz, add 0x440 to the hexacode of a scale)
 * Let the user choose a tonic note
 * Add a button to listen all triads of the current scale and last selected tonic
+* Fix screen synchronization with event
+* Block all buttons when music play